Now That's What I Call Music! 12 (American series)

 Now That's What I Call Music!
 12 is the 12th edition of the Now! series in the United States, released on March 25, 2003.
 It debuted and peaked at number three on the Billboard 200 and has been certified Platinum.
 With an increased number of hip hop and R&B tracks on this volume, it reached No. 10 on Billboard's Top R&B/Hip-Hop Albums chart.

 Critical reception

-Allmusic gave the album 2 out of 5 stars, stating "It's what you would expect and nothing more," noting the prominence of pop, R&B, and hip-hop on the album's track list.
+AllMusic rated the album 2 out of 5 stars, stating "It's what you would expect and nothing more," noting the prominence of pop, R&B, and hip-hop on the album's track list.